CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 #### Roleplaying Nezznar

 Despite his intentions to eliminate the characters, Nezznar is intrigued by them.
 If given the opportunity, he engages in extensive conversations with the characters to learn about their identities, allegiances, interests, and goals.
 He retains this information in his memory in the hopes of using it to his advantage in the future.
 Nezznar acknowledges being the Black Spider and confesses to using the Mountainmaw Vermkins and the Redbrands to maintain Tide Echo Cavern's secrecy.
-He will employ any means necessary to put the characters at ease, including making promises of surrender or proposing cooperation against the threats hindering his progress toward the Forge of Spells.
+He will employ any means necessary to put the characters at ease, including making promises of surrender or proposing cooperation against the threats hindering his progress toward the Forge of Runes.
 However, he betrays the characters once they outlive their usefulness.

 #### **Developments**